 Difference Between Cold Wallets and Hot Wallets

-Hot wallets don't need to switch between offline and online modes to execute a cryptocurrency transaction because they are online all the time.
+Hot wallets don't need to switch between offline and online modes to execute a transaction because they are online all the time.
 Investors holding a large among of coins are not advised to retain their assets in hot wallets.
-Even though a hot mobile wallet isn't the same as a physical wallet that we use in the real world, there is one thing they have in common: the risk related to keeping a lot of money in them.

 On the other hand, cold wallets are specially built devices used to store various cryptocurrencies in physical form.
-One of the most significant advantages of cold wallets is that you can carry your cryptos along with you (physically) at any time.
-These wallets are often tiny and compact, allowing for ease and discretion when transferring cryptos or simply carrying them around with you.
+One of the most significant advantages of cold wallets is that the private keys are stored offline in a much more secure environment.
+These wallets are often tiny and compact, allowing for ease and discretion.

 The Ledger Live software is directly integrated into the Nano X cold hardware wallet, as it helps users manage all their cryptocurrencies through its easy-to-use user interface.
 It allows them to manage their holdings and add additional wallets for different cryptocurrencies to their gadgets.
 It includes a 1 USB-C to USB-A connection, which can be used to link it to a desktop computer or a smartphone instead of using Bluetooth.